ibm-cloud-docs/EventStreams/messagehub113.md

 ## Distributed worker configuration
 {: #distributed_worker notoc}

-You must provide the bootstrap servers and SASL credentials information in the properties file you supply when starting the Kafka Connect distributed workers.
-The following example gives the properties you must provide in your properties file:
+You must provide the bootstrap servers and SASL credentials information in the properties file that you supply when you start the Kafka Connect distributed workers.
+The following example lists the properties that you must provide in your properties file:

 <pre>
 <code>